Program Highlights

 Focus on Career Success

-If you review our curriculum sneak peek, you will see that our classes are focused on building skills to help our graduates as soon as they enter a workplace.
+If you review our curriculum sneak peek, you will see that our classes are focused on building skills to help our graduates as soon as they enter the workplace.
 Rather than only teaching the skills needed to pass the RDN exam, we will also ensure our graduates learn skills that can maximize their potential to earn a better income, be on the cutting edge of the field of nutrition, and have more career options.

 Some unique parts of our curriculum include entire classes devoted to: